Author and Trust Expert

-Rachel Botsman is one of the most influential thinkers on trust and technology and what it means for life, work and business.
-A World Economic Forum Young Global Leader and a best-selling author, she looks at how technology has redefined ideas of who and what we trust in an era social media and artificial intelligence.
+Rachel Botsman is one of the most influential thinkers and writers on trust and what it means for social life, work and business.
+A World Economic Forum Young Global Leader and a bestselling author, she is passionate about teaching people how to think differently and challenge ideas around trust, humility and integrity.

-In her book Who Can You Trust?
-How Technology Brought Us Together – and Why It Could Drive Us Apart Rachel tackles established notions of trust.
-She considers what responsibilities the big tech companies have in an interconnected world of diverse networks.
-What it means if people trust strangers they’ll never meet and AI they don’t understand more than governments or traditional media.
-And does all of this inevitably mean greater division rather than unity?
+Rachel’s acclaimed book Who Can You Trust? is a profound analysis of how trust is built and managed in the digital age.
+She considers what it means if people trust strangers they’ll never meet and AI they don’t understand more than governments or traditional media.
+Shortlisted for the Business Book Awards, Who Can You Trust explores whether all of this inevitably means greater division rather than unity.

 Widely seen as a pioneering thinker in the area of the sharing economy, Rachel’s first book, What’s Mine is Yours: How Collaborative Consumption is Changing the Way We Live pre-empted the rise of companies like Airbnb and Uber.
 The book outlined not just the technologies that enabled consumers to pool needs and the resources to meet them, but the consequent social and commercial changes in what TIME magazine described as one of the ‘Ten Ideas That Will Change the World’.